varnish/Varnish-Book/varnish_book.rst

    Issue ``man vsl`` to see its detailed syntax.

    When Varnish has no healthy backend available, it attempts to use a *graced* copy of the cached object that a request is looking for.
-   The next subchapter explains *grace* mode.
+   The next subchapter `Grace Mode`_ explains this concept in detail.

    .. include:: vcl/health_request.vcl
      :literal:

    .. note::